bumped/bumped/README.md

 ]
 ```

-The format of the file is [CSON](https://github.com/bevry/cson), However you can use JSON, but this file is auto-generate for Bumped.
+The format of the file is [CSON](https://github.com/bevry/cson), However you can use JSON, but this file is auto-generate for **Bumped**.

 ### .version